kaibrune/smilify/README.md

 - [x] one-click redirect
 - [x] lightweight and simple

+## 📥 Download

+Download the current release [here](https://github.com/kaibrune/smilify/releases/tag/stable).
+Unpack the .zip and proceed with the installations steps below.

 ## 🧑‍💻 Installation

 To install this Chrome extension go to "Window" ➜ "Extension" ➜ toggle "Developer mode" in the right corner ➜ drag and drop the unpacked "smilify" folder into the window ➜ done!